Summary of Financial Results for First Half FY11/2025 (December 2024 to May 2025)

 Topics

-• We expect demand for processed foods to continue to increase, and we will focus on expanding sales of related products.
+• We expect demand for processed foods to continue growing and will focus on expanding sales of related products.

 Supply and demand trends in Japan